fledge-iot/fledge-south-person-detection/docs/index.rst

 stream.
 It uses Google's Mobilenet SSD v2 to detect a person.
 The bounding boxes and confidence scores are displayed on the same video frame itself.
 Also FPS (frames per second) are also displayed on the same frame.
 The detection results are also converted into readings.
 The readings have mainly three things:

-1. *Count* : No of people detected.
+1. *Count* : The number of people detected.

 2. *Coordinates* : It consists of coordinates (x,y) of top-left and bottom right corners of bounding box for each detected person.